Yale-BIDS-Chen-Lab/MedPMC/README.md

 - **Model:** [MedPMC-CLIP](https://huggingface.co/Yale-BIDS-Chen/medpmc-clip-l-14_jun24_v1)
 - **Resource collection:** [MedPMC on Hugging Face](https://huggingface.co/collections/Yale-BIDS-Chen/medpmc)

+## Quick Start

+This repository contains the released MedPMC curation code and documentation corresponding to the manuscript:

+1. See [`data_curation/`](data_curation/) for the five-stage curation pipeline and stage-specific examples.
+2. See [`training/`](training/) for model training documentation, including MedPMC-CLIP and pipeline components.
+3. See [`evaluation/`](evaluation/) for curation-stage and downstream evaluation resources.
+4. See [`docs/licensing.md`](docs/licensing.md) for dataset, model, and source-article licensing notes.
+5. See the [Hugging Face collection](https://huggingface.co/collections/Yale-BIDS-Chen/medpmc) for released datasets, model checkpoints, and metadata.

+Please note that the evaluations involving Yale New Haven Health System clinical data cannot be redistributed because they contain patient-derived clinical data and are subject to privacy, governance, and IRB restrictions.
+Aggregate results and reproducible procedures are described in the manuscript.

 ## Data curation pipeline

 The curation code is organized into five stages.
 Each stage has its own installable package, command-line interface, tests, and README.